avaira77/pq-ietf-usecase/draft-vaira-pquip-pqc-use-cases.md

 # Use cases collection {#sec-usecases}

-This section is the core this document.
-For each use case, we present a concise overview of the use case, the relevant categories it aligns with, and a list of potential migration methods.
-For each migration method, we highlight the advantages and disadvantages that stem from considering real-world deployment scenarios.
+This section is the core of this document.
+For each use case, we present a concise overview of the use case and a list of potential migration strategies.
+For each migration strategy, we highlight the advantages and disadvantages that stem from considering real-world deployment scenarios.

 ## Industrial communication protocols (that rely on IETF RFCs)
-EDNOTE2: the title is an attempt at generalizing what BACnet is and why it should be interesting to take it into account while discussing pqc migration approaches within the IETF.

 Several industrial communication protocols, traditionally orthogonal to IP network infrastructure, are progressively being updated to make use of standard IP network infrastructure hence rely standard security mechanisms, like for example TLS 1.3.

-An example of such protocol is BACnet/SC.
-BACnet is a data communication protocol for Building Automation and Control Networks.
+The building automation industry makes use of the data communication protocol 'Building Automation and Control Networks / Secure Connect' (BACnet/SC) {{ANSI/ASHRAE.Standard.135-2016}}.
 BACnet was defined before 1995, when the TCP/IP protocol suite was expensive and not available for smaller devices common in building automation.
-BACnet Secure Connect, known as BACnet/SC and defined in the addendum ANSI/ASHRAE Standard 135-2016, proposes a new datalink layer option that makes full use of TLS secured WebSocket connections.
-This new BACnet Secure Connect datalink layer option uses a virtual hub-and-spoke topology where the spokes are WebSocket connections from the nodes to the hub.
+BACnet/SC proposes a new datalink layer option that makes full use of TLS secured WebSocket connections.
+This new BACnet/SC datalink layer option uses a virtual hub-and-spoke topology where the spokes are WebSocket connections from the nodes to the hub.

 The main features of BACnet/SC are:

-- it makes use of WebSockets secured via TLS1.3,
+- it makes use of WebSockets secured via TLS 1.3,

 - it relies on X.509 certificates to authenticate the nodes in the network,